 Join landscape design pro and Done-In-A-Weekend Projects video host Doug Scott to learn how to build a simple rain barrel for irrigation of your containers or small gardens.
 They’re a great supplement to traditional irrigation systems for hydrating yard plants and gardens.
 Depending on your climate, rain barrels can potentially provide enough water to sustain your plant materials while minimizing your water bills.

 The average size home can shed 600 gallons of water with just one hour of moderate rain fall.
 Plus, you should be able to save about 80% of this rain water for irrigation.

 Utilizing rain barrels to collect rain water is probably the most common water collecting method.
 You can find rain barrels at your local home improvement store, online, or you can construct one yourself as we do in the above video.
-Rain barrels come in different sizes so you can choose one tat will accommodate the usual amount of rain for your area.
+Rain barrels come in different sizes so you can choose one that will accommodate the usual amount of rain for your area.
 If you happen to have a lot of rainfall, choose a large rain barrel and be sure that the top of the barrel has a cover on it to keep mosquitos, animals, and children out.
-Rain barrels also have a spout at the bottom of them so that the rain water can flow out.
+Rain barrels also have a spout at the bottom of them so the rain water can flow out.
 Simply fill up smaller containers or hook up your hose to the spout.

 Rain Barrel Irrigation Tips